Not legal advice!

 Seriously, this blog is general commentary on lots of things, including general commentary on the law.
 If you’re looking for more than general commentary on the law, you need to consult a lawyer in your home state.
-If you think this is more than general commentary on the law, you need to consult a mental health professional.
+If you think this is more than general commentary on the law, you do need to consult a professional… but not of the legal variety.

 I could be wrong.